techristosP/mern-crud-app/README.md

 # VIP Events - MERN Stack CRUD App

 Welcome to **VIP Events**, a full-stack CRUD application developed using the MERN stack for managing and organizing various events like concerts, theater shows, and more!
+It uses Auth0 for user authentication and authorization with JWT token.
+Each user can update their profile information and view all events.
+Users can also create, update, and delete events that they have created.

 ## Features
+- **User Authentication:** Users can sign up and log in to the app using Auth0.
+Each user has a profile page where they can view and update their profile information.

-- **Create Events:** Easily add new events with details such as name, description, location, date, time, duration, total capacity, and current number of attendants.
+- **Create Events:** Easily add new events with details such as name, description, location, date, time, duration, and total capacity.

+- **View Events:** User can view all the events he has created in a grid.
+Each event card displays the event's information and the current number of attendants.

 - **Update Events:** Modify event information to keep it up-to-date.

 - **Delete Events:** Remove unnecessary or canceled events seamlessly.

+- **Event Overlap Checking:** Prevent users from creating events that overlap with each other by the same date, time and location.

 ## Tech Stack